Making a Medical Malpractice Claim

-Our Minnesota-based attorneys have been helping injured victims of medical malpractice for over 30 years.
+Our Minnesota-based medical malpractice attorneys have been helping injured victims of medical malpractice for over 30 years.
 Call us, you will sleep better.

 It has been estimated that over 200,000 people are killed by medical errors each year.
 However, only 15% of all personal injury lawsuits involve malpractice.

-At GoldenbergLaw, we can only take medical malpractice cases that involve serious or catastrophic injury.
+At GoldenbergLaw in Minneapolis, we can only take medical malpractice cases that involve serious or catastrophic injury.
 Medical malpractice cases require a significant amount of resources in order to pursue and investigate successfully.
 We must order records, hire an expert, and review medical literature to evaluate whether or not there is a case.

 If you go to the medical facility where you were injured and request the records, this can greatly speed up the process of review when you contact us.
 We can often tell if there is a case worth investigating by just reviewing the records.